divideprojects/Alita_Robot/README.md

 - Fill in all the variables in *Development* class, not *Config* class. **Sudo, Dev, Whitelist** users are optional!!
 - Run the bot using `python3 -m alita`

+**Note:** The traditional method currently only works on Linux OSes as a requirement [uvloop](https://pypi.org/project/uvloop/) requires linux api method which isn't provided by Windows!

 ### Docker

 - Clone the repo and enter into it